hbrmn/hbrmn.github.io/_posts/2023-04-11-ssNake-fitting.md

   - fitting
   - how-to
 ---

-# Fitting with ssNake
+In the following I will demonstrate the basic steps for fitting NMR spectra using ssNake.
 After you are satisfied with the processing of your dataset you can try to fit the spectrum using a number of built-in functions:

  - Lorentian/Gaussian
  - CSA